Compassionate Clarksville Military Divorce Lawyers

 By definition, disability pay is not considered disposable retirement benefits.
 In the past, Tennessee courts have modified or increased a former spouse’s percentage of the service member’s disposable retirement pay to offset the loss of pension payments realized by the former spouse due to the service member converting a portion of his/her retirement pay to disability pay.
 Within the recent holding of the United States Supreme Court, such protections are no longer available under Tennessee law or any other state law.

 Based upon the legal ripples realized from the recent U.S. Supreme Court opinion, our Clarksville military divorce lawyers now advise our clients to approach issues of dividing the marital assets and issues of alimony with the understanding that it is probable that in the future the service member will likely waive or divert portions of the disposable retirement pay to disability pay thereby reducing a portion of the military retirement benefits the former spouse otherwise expects to receive per the terms of divorce.
 In other words, the dependent spouse is recommended to maximize his/her share the marital state now at the time of divorce, because service member’s disposable retirement benefits are contingent, and it is foreseeable that the former spouse’s overall portion of the service member’s disposable retirement benefits will very likely to be significantly reduced upon the service member’s retirement.

 In addition to the foregoing, divorces involving military personnel also raise issues such as Thrift Savings Plans; Survivor Benefit Plans; base privileges for the former spouse; and access to TriCare.

-Our divorce attorneys at BATSON NOLAN, PLC have the legal knowledge and experience to help you understand your rights as a member of the Armed Forces, and your rights as a military dependent.
+Our Clarksville military divorce lawyers have the legal knowledge and experience to help you understand your rights as a member of the Armed Forces, and your rights as a military dependent.
 Contact us today to schedule meeting so we can provide you answers and solutions to your questions and concerns.